authzed/docs/docs/guides/schema.md

 <InlinePlayground reference="r9EkIWREZAB1"/>

-[Relationships]: /reference/glossary.md#relationship
+[relationships]: /reference/glossary.md#relationship
 [relationships]: /reference/glossary.md#relationship

 ### Writing Assertions

-Now that we have a super-basic schema, and some data to validate, we can write *assertions* that can be run to ensure that our schema matches our expectations.
+Now that we have a super-basic schema, and some data to validate, we can write _assertions_ that can be run to ensure that our schema matches our expectations.

 Assertions are written in a YAML form, with two sections (`assertTrue` and `assertFalse`), each containing a list of zero or more relationships (implicit or defined) to verify.